michauhl/RBPBench/README.md

 using a comprehensive collection of known RNA-binding protein (RBP) binding motifs.
-RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBPs) in genomic regions, over motif enrichment and co-occurrence analysis, to benchmarking CLIP-seq peak caller methods as well as comparisons across cell types and CLIP-seq protocols.
+RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBPs) in genomic regions, over motif enrichment and co-occurrence analysis, comparisons across multiple datasets with a multitude of statistics and plots, to benchmarking CLIP-seq peak caller methods as well as comparisons across cell types and CLIP-seq protocols.
 RBPBench supports both sequence and structure motifs, as well as regular expressions.
 Moreover, users can easily provide their own